 Academic and professional articles for the December issue must be submitted before September 1.
 Articles for the June issue must be submitted before March 1.

 Articles published in The International Journal for Court Administration typically run 30 to 50 double-spaced pages (roughly 5,000 to 7000 words) in length including end material (i.e., appendixes, notes, references, tables, and figures).
 While substantially longer articles may be published, their importance (e.g. quantitative empirical research reports) must justify the additional space required.
-Shorter pieces, such as practice notes and book reviews, would typically run 1500-3000 words.
+Shorter pieces, such as practice notes and book reviews, typically run 1500-3000 words.

 4. Title, subtitles and biography